saschwarz/gatsby-plugin-rollbar-deploy/README.md

 # gatsby-plugin-rollbar-deploy
-A Gatsby plugin that posts to Rollbar's deploy endpoint with the git short revision hash as the revision in Gatsby's onPostBuild workflow step.
+A Gatsby plugin that posts to Rollbar's deploy endpoint to signal your site has had its code updated.
+It supplies the git short revision hash as the revision in Gatsby's onPostBuild workflow step.
 Only triggered in production builds.

 ## Configuration